zhanghe9704/tpsa_sym/README.md

     SymbDA::DAVector da1 = 1+(1+x)*da[0] + y*da[1] + (z-0.5)*da[2];
 ```

-If we output the SDA vector `da1` to the screen, we will see as follows.
-A full 3D 4-order SDA vector will have 35 elements. `da1` has only 4 elements, including one zero-order term and three first-order terms.
+The value of the SDA vector `da1` is shown below.
+A full 3D fourth-order SDA vector will have 35 elements. `da1` has only 4 elements, including one zero-order term and three first-order terms.

 ```shell
  Base      I        V [8]               [ 4 / 35 ]